puli/docs.puli.io/at-a-glance.rst

 Puli at a Glance
 ================

-Puli_ is a PHP library that manages files, directories and other resources in a repository - much like a virtual filesystem. *Resources* can be anything, but usually we use the term for machine-processed files that are *not* PHP, such as CSS, JavaScript, XLIFF, YAML, XML or HTML files.
+Puli_ (pronounced "poo-lee") is a PHP library that manages files, directories and other resources in a repository - much like a virtual filesystem.
+*Resources* can be anything, but usually we use the term for machine-processed files that are *not* PHP, such as CSS, JavaScript, XLIFF, YAML, XML or HTML files.

 Why Puli?
 ---------